masterwenir/Alex_BlueStampPortfolio/index.md

-# BlueStamp Lie Detector
+# BlueStamp Lie Detector + Remote Controlled Car with Ping Pong Ball Launcher
-My project will be a close replica of a simple lie detector.
+I have completed two projects at Bluestamp, and my project will be a close replica of a simple lie detector.
 It will include a GSR sensor that can check the electrical conductivity of your skin to see how much your sweating, as well as a pulseSensor that will check your hearbeat and monitor for sudden changes.
 These will help indicate whether a person is telling the truth; saying a lie will often cause nervousness.
 When the sensors detect unusual signals recieved, the buzzer will sound indicating that a lie has been told.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|